 - A six-digit PIN.

-Have all of your information written down in front of you, including your Social Security number and birthday.
+Have all of your information written down in front of you, including your birthday and Social Security number if you’re not used to providing verbally.
 Yes, you can remember your birthday.
-But you might get flustered when they ask you to quickly provide Jan.
+But you might get flustered when asked to quickly provide Jan.
 5, 1990, as two numbers for the month, two numbers for the day and four numbers for the year.
 It’d be 01/05/1990.